Cult: Definition and usage

-An older sense of the word involves a set of religious devotional practices that is conventional within its culture, is related to a particular figure, and is frequently associated with a particular place.
+An older sense of the word cult, which is not pejorative, indicates a set of religious devotional practices that is conventional within its culture, is related to a particular figure, and is frequently associated with a particular place, or generally the collective participation in rites of religion.
 References to the imperial cult of ancient Rome, for example, use the word in this sense.
+A derived sense of "excessive devotion" arose in the 19th century, and usage is not always strictly religious.